 Predicting the Cytokine Storm

-Indeed, research shows there are strong links between environmental toxins such as mercury, and conditions like cardiovascular disease and diabetes that are linked to increased severity of COVID.1-8
+Indeed, research shows there are strong links between environmental toxins such as mercury, and conditions like cardiovascular disease and diabetes that are linked to increased severity of viral infections.1-8

 But that’s not all.
-Studies link body burden of mercury to an increase in inflammatory cytokines, such as interleukin 1 beta (IL-1b or IL-1β) that’s shown to fan the flames of cytokine storms in COVID-19.9-11 And that’s just the research on one common, though dangerous, environmental toxin.
+Studies link body burden of mercury to an increase in inflammatory cytokines, such as interleukin 1 beta (IL-1b or IL-1β) that’s shown to fan the flames of cytokine storms in viral infections.9-11 And that’s just the research on one common, though dangerous, environmental toxin.

 Other research shows that exposure to common environmental pollutants called PAHs can activate a cytokine storm.
 PAH stands for Polycyclic Aromatic Hydrocarbons, which are present in exhaust fumes, smoke, coal plants, and other combustible sources of air pollution.